kunjirbharti/PRODIGY_DS_02/README.md

 - Created new features such as FamilySize and IsAlone for better insight
 - Parsed and simplified complex fields like Name (to extract titles) and Cabin
 # Exploratory Data Analysis (EDA)
-- Univariate Analysis:
+- Univariate Analysis :
 Distribution of survival rate
 Age distribution by gender and class
 Fare distribution across classes
-- Bivariate & Multivariate Analysis:
+- Bivariate & Multivariate Analysis :
 Survival rate by gender, class, and embarkation port Correlation heatmap to identify relationships between features Boxplots and violin plots for visualizing relationships between numerical and categorical variables.